What happened to the turkey?

 "That is a real turkey," he smiled.
 "Somebody doesn't know how to spell turkey?"

-The doorbell ring, so, instead of throwing the box at him, I went to the microwave.
+The doorbell rang, so, instead of throwing the box at him, I went to the microwave.
 "Answer the door, while I warm up our faux turkey.
 And don't forget to wish your mother and whatever his name is a Happy Thanksgiving!"